apollographql/rover/docs/source/errors.md

 ### E031

-This error occurs when Rover made an HTTP(S) request and it timed out.
+This error occurs when Rover made an HTTP request and it timed out.

 The client timeout that Rover sets is configurable.
-You can try increasing the number of seconds Rover will wait to timeout with the `--client-timeout` flag, but it's also possible that you've made a request for too much data from the Studio API, or that the Studio API is experiencing degraded performance.
-You can check for the latter at our [status page](https://status.apollographql.com).
+You can [increase Rover's request timeout](https://www.apollographql.com/docs/rover/configuring/#bypass-tlsssl-validation), but it's also possible that you've made a request for too much data from the Studio API, or that the Studio API is experiencing degraded performance.
+You can check for known performance issues on our [status page](https://status.apollographql.com).